 2. Degrees are Not Required

 When it comes to tech, knowledge is where it is at.
 A degree program is a sure way to develop knowledge, but it is not the only way.
 Employers know this.
-That’s why some of the most impressive tech experts developed their expertise by tinkering in a garage as a teenager and got hired by a big firm or started their own company before they were even old enough to go to college.
+That’s why some of the most impressive tech experts developed their expertise by tinkering in a garage as a teenager and got hired by a big firm or started their own companies before they were even old enough to go to college.

 3. Certifications Count